Indian Dal & Legume Recipes

 Questions about Indian dals & legumes

 Both use split toor or moong dal as the base.
 The difference is in the tadka.
 Dal tadka gets a single tempering of ghee, cumin, and dried red chilli stirred in at the end.
-Dal fry involves a more elaborate process where onions, tomatoes, and whole spices are fried separately, and the cooked dal is added to that base and simmered together.
+Dal fry involves a more elaborate process in which onions, tomatoes, and whole spices are fried separately, and the cooked dal is added to the base and simmered together.
 Dal fry has a richer, more complex flavour.
 Dal tadka is faster and perfect for quick weekday meals.

 Split and hulled dals such as toor, moong, and masoor do not need soaking.
 They cook in 2 to 5 minutes in a pressure cooker.
 Whole legumes such as rajma, chole, and whole urad need overnight soaking.
 Old dals that have been on the shelf for a year or more also benefit from soaking, as they take much longer to cook.